pseudoralph/ana-anti-grams/README.md

   * NOTE: install `bundle` using `gem install bundle` if not installed
 * type `rspec` to see test's results

+This app can also be accessed by visiting: [https://fast-island-95759.herokuapp.com/](https://fast-island-95759.herokuapp.com/)

 ## Technologies Used

 Ruby